 How to Become an Editor: Step-by-Step Guide

 Learn the various steps in becoming an editor.
 Research the education requirements, training information and types of experience required for starting a career in editing.

 Editors ensure the written quality of print and online publications.
 Their duties might include reading manuscripts, making sure that a writer's formatting fits house-style guidelines, correcting grammatical or factual errors and making suggestions for improvement.
-They may also be responsible for selecting articles or manuscripts for publication, assisting with design layout and overseeing other aspects of the publication process.
+They may also be responsible for selecting articles or manuscripts for publication, assisting with design layout and overseeing other aspects of publication.

 |Degree Level||Bachelor's degree|